Mary Lyttelton1

 Consanguinity Index=0.0%

 Lt.-Col. Archer Geoffrey Lyttelton was born on 7 May 1884.1 He was the son of Rt.
 Rev. Hon.
-Arthur Temple Lyttelton and Kathleen Mary Clive.1 He married, firstly, Mwyndeg Dorothea Winchester Clowes, daughter of Winchester Clowes, on 2 April 1921.1 He married, secondly, Cynthia Violet Anderson, daughter of Edgar Anderson, on 5 August 1953.2 He died on 11 December 1959 at age 75.1
+Arthur Temple Lyttelton and Mary Kathleen Clive.1 He married, firstly, Mwyndeg Dorothea Winchester Clowes, daughter of Winchester Clowes, on 2 April 1921.1 He married, secondly, Cynthia Violet Anderson, daughter of Edgar Anderson, on 5 August 1953.2 He died on 11 December 1959 at age 75.1

-Lt.-Col. Archer Geoffrey Lyttelton was educated at Haileybury College, Haileybury, Hertfordshire, England.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1906 with a Bachelor of Arts (B.A.).1 He gained the rank of Lieutenant-Colonel in the service of the Welch Regiment and Royal Artillery (Territorial Army).1 He fought in the First World War, where he was mentioned in despatches.1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1919.1 He was commander of the Cardiff Garrison.1 He fought in the Second World War.1
+He was educated at Haileybury College, Haileybury, Hertfordshire, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1906 with a Bachelor of Arts (B.A.)1 He fought in the First World War, where he was mentioned in despatches.1 He gained the rank of Lieutenant-Colonel in the Welch Regiment and Royal Artillery (Territorial Army.)1 He was awarded the Distinguished Service Order (D.S.O.) in 1919.1 He was commander of the Cardiff Garrison.1 He fought in the Second World War.1

 Child of Lt.-Col. Archer Geoffrey Lyttelton and Mwyndeg Dorothea Winchester Clowes